shilpibhattacharyya/sitcom_analysis---emotion-extraction-and-personality-detection/README.md

 ## What are the top 5 locations The Big Bang Theory was shot?
 ![nlu](images/loc_bigbang.png)
 The show did not have much variation in the places it happened.
 That succeeded in binding its audience to to the show.
+## What are the top 5 locations The Breaking Bad was shot?

-I did not have data for breakingbad to plot the top 5 locations at this time.
+I did not have data for the Breaking Bad to plot the top 5 locations at this time.